Shiza-Nizamani/DSA-Assignment/README.md

 📚 DSA Assignment – June 2025

-This repository contains the Java solutions to my Data Structures and Algorithms (DSA) assignment.
-Each class focuses on a different DSA concept and demonstrates the use of stacks and recursion.

----

-## 🔍 Questions & Solutions

-### 1. ✅ `ParenthesesMatcher.java`
-- **Topic:** Stack – Parentheses Matching
-- **Description:**
-  Checks whether a given string of parentheses (including `{}`, `[]`, and `()`) is balanced.
+Hi! 👋
+This is where I’ve uploaded my Java solutions for the DSA (Data Structures & Algorithms) assignment we were given.

+There are three programs in total , each one solves a different question using stacks or recursion.

+ 🔎 What Each File Does:

+ 🧩 ParenthesesMatcher.java
+This program checks if the parentheses in a string are balanced or not.
-  Uses a stack to track opening brackets and ensures they match closing ones properly.
+It uses a stack to match pairs like (), {}, and [] properly.

----

-### 2. ✅ `RecursiveArraySum.java`
-- **Topic:** Recursion – Array Sum
-- **Description:**
+ 🔁 RecursiveArraySum.java
-  Takes an integer array as input and uses recursion to calculate the sum of all its elements.
+Here I used recursion to find the sum of all elements in an array.
-  Demonstrates how recursive functions can process arrays without loops.

----

-### 3. ✅ `ReverseArrayUsingStack.java`
-- **Topic:** Stack – Reverse Array
-- **Description:**
-  Reads an array of integers from the user and uses a stack to reverse its elements.
+It’s a simple recursive function that adds elements one by one.

+ 🔄 ReverseArrayUsingStack.java
+This one takes an array input and reverses it using a stack.
-  Pushes each element to the stack, then pops them back into the array in reverse order.
+Basically, it pushes all values into the stack and then pops them out in reverse order.

----

-## 🛠 Technologies Used
+ 🛠 Tools I Used:

-- Language: Java
+- Java
-- IDE: IntelliJ IDEA
+- IntelliJ IDEA
+- Stack (Java’s built-in)
+- Scanner for user input
-- Concepts: Stack, Recursion, Arrays, Basic Input Validation
+- Basic recursion

----

-## 👩‍💻 Author
+ 👩‍💻 A little about me

 **Shiza Nizamani**
-BS Computer Science
+BS Computer Science – DSA Assignment (June 2025) roll number : 2k24/CSE/142

-DSA Assignment – 24 June 2025
-Roll number: 2k24/CSE/142
+Let me know if anything’s missing — happy to explain the code!